 In the same manner, when Ramadan approaches, we also need to clean the house of the spiritual self because we expect a special guest, so to speak, to knock on the blessed door of our hearts during this blessed month.
 Of course, to clean the house of the inner self, we need repentance and prayers as our important tools.
 Perhaps no guest will be pleased or eager to move into a dirty house.
 As we all know angels love purity and cleanliness.
 In the same fashion, if our dwelling places are not clean no angels will be eager to knock on the door of our living quarters.

 As Al-Bukhari advises: “The Angels of (Mercy) do not enter a house in which there are pictures (of animals).”
 Somehow if we ponder his words of wisdom deeply, the “animals” are nothing but the impurities of our evil-whispering ego hanging on the wall of our being.

-Now let us reflect on the beloved Messenger’s (saw) calling and pray for strength and enthusiasm on the coming of this holy month:
+Now let us reflect on Prophet Muhammad’s (saw) calling and pray for strength and enthusiasm on the coming of this holy month:

 “O ye people, the blessed month of Ramadan is approaching and Allah has ordained for you to fast in this month.
 In this month the gates of heaven will be opened and the gates of the hell will be closed and the devils will be chained.
 In this month is a night which is better than thousand months and a person who is deprived of the blessings of this month is truly a deprived person.”